Ticklemaster3000/Spider-Task-2/README.md

 2. Logs and Results.txt = text file containing - Question, Response, preview of retreived docs and their similarity scores
 3. API.py = same pipeline as RAG.ipyn but in a python script to be integrated into the frontEnd
 4. Frontend.py = Frontend UI using Streamlit (Super easy #mightormightnothavecopied)
+5. Frontend.png = Screenshot of chat Frontend
-5. RAG-demo.mp4 = Screen Recording of Frontend demo working with the API
+6. RAG-demo.mp4 = Screen Recording of Frontend demo working with the API
-6. Dir - Database: Contains the saved and persisted vector FAISS database used in the pipeline
+7. Dir - Database: Contains the saved and persisted vector FAISS database used in the pipeline
-7. Dir - Documents: Contains the 5 documents provided
+8. Dir - Documents: Contains the 5 documents provided